 Onions are not simply bad for dogs.
 The risks in dogs eating onions can be fatal.

 Familiarize yourself with the risks and actions you must take if you catch your dog eating onions by reading further below.

 Can Dogs Eat Onions?

 Dogs cannot eat onions because they are extremely toxic.
-This includes all the parts of the pungent culinary from the flesh to its leaves, the juice, even the processed powders.
+This includes all the parts of the pungent culinary from the flesh to its leaves, the juice, and even the processed powders.

 Beware of onion powder.
 You’d be surprised at the number of foods such as soups and even baby food containing onion powder.
 For this reason, you must always check the label of any human food that you are allowed to feed to your dogs.
 To be safe, always keep your human foods (i.e. chicken) unflavored and unseasoned when you feed them to your canine pal.

 Unlike raw meat, if you cook, fry, or powder onions, you will not get rid of their toxicity.
 Thus, dogs cannot eat onion rings, either.
 Be careful as most dogs do find the flavor of onion rings appealing.
 Given the opportunity, they will try to taste them.

 Did you know?
 The entire allium family are toxic food to dogs.
 This includes onions, shallots, leeks, chives, and garlic.